ArthurGareginyan/all-meta-tags/readme.txt

 Also you can use this plugin to add required meta tags such as Author, Designer, Contact, Copyright and Keywords in everywhere on your website (It adds the required meta tags to the header of all pages on your website) or the meta Description and Keywords only for Static Home Page or the meta Description and Keywords only for Blog Page.

 = Features =

 **Current features:**

-* Google+ publisher link.
+* Google+ publisher link
-* Facebook publisher meta tag.
+* Facebook publisher meta tag
-* Twitter publisher meta tag.
+* Twitter publisher meta tag
-* Pinterest verification meta tag.
+* Pinterest verification meta tag
-* Alexa verification meta tag.
+* Alexa verification meta tag
-* Norton Safe Web verification meta tag.
+* Norton Safe Web verification meta tag
-* Google Web Master Tools verification meta tag.
+* Google Web Master Tools verification meta tag
-* Bing Web Master Tools verification meta tag.
+* Bing Web Master Tools verification meta tag
-* Yandex Web Master Tools verification meta tag.
+* Yandex Web Master Tools verification meta tag
-* Web of Trust (WOT) verification meta tag.
+* Web of Trust (WOT) verification meta tag
-* Meta tag with name="author".
+* Meta tag with name="author"
-* Meta tag with name="designer".
+* Meta tag with name="designer"
-* Meta tag with name="contact".
+* Meta tag with name="contact"
-* Meta tag with name="copyright".
+* Meta tag with name="copyright"
-* Meta tag with name="description" (Global, only for Static Home Page and only for Blog Page).
+* Meta tag with name="description" (Global, only for Static Home Page and only for Blog Page)
-* Meta tag with name="keywords" (Global, only for Static Home Page and only for Blog Page).
+* Meta tag with name="keywords" (Global, only for Static Home Page and only for Blog Page)
-* Ready for translation (.pot file included).
+* Ready for translation (.pot file included)
-* Added Russian translation.
+* Russian translation

 **Coming soon:**

-* Google Analytics verification meta tag.
+* Google Analytics verification meta tag
-* SpecificFeeds.com verification meta tag.
+* SpecificFeeds.com verification meta tag
-* Meta tag with name="creator".
+* Meta tag with name="creator"
-* Meta tag with name="publisher".
+* Meta tag with name="publisher"
-* Meta tag with name="language".
+* Meta tag with name="language"
-* (Got more ideas?
-Tell me!)

-**Please Vote and Enjoy**

-* Your votes really make a difference!
-Thanks.
+>**Contribution**
+>
+>Developing plugins is long and tedious work.
+If you benefit or enjoy this plugin please take the time to:
+>
+>* Please [donate](http://www.arthurgareginyan.com/donate.html) to support ongoing development.
+Your contribution would be greatly appreciated.
+>* Please take the time to [rate and review](https://wordpress.org/support/view/plugin-reviews/all-meta-tags?rate=5#postform) this plugin.
+>* Please [share with me](mailto:arthurgareginyan@gmail.com) if you have any ideas or suggestions to make this plugin better.

 == Installation ==
 Install "All Meta Tags" just as you would any other WordPress Plugin.